 Printing flyers outside of shops can get easily destroyed and sending mailers only reaches those who have signed up for your mailing list.
 Printing a QR code on a shop window is an eco-friendly choice to save paper and trash and more cost-efficient than printing on paper and ink.

-Track every code scanned in the Supercode analytics dashboard if you would like to measure the success of different QR codes made.
+Track QR codes scanned in the Supercode analytics dashboard if you would like to measure the success of different QR codes made.
 Even keep them organized in folders for your marketing team.

 When your shop is closed, consumers may scan a QR code on the window to view hours of operation, order items online for later pick-up, make appointments for services like salons and spas, and view stories and general information on the company's website.